The following institutions support IPython with significant resources:

 - Since 2011, we have had support from the US DoD High Performance Computing Modernization Program (HPCMP), which funds several IPython developers in collaboration with the US Army Engineer Research and Development Center (ERDC) that provides computing resources and support from the staff.

-- Enthought Inc has supported IPython since its beginning in multiple forms, including –but not limited to– the funding of our Qt console, hosting our website for many years, the continued hosting of our mailing lists, and the inclusion of IPython in the Enthought Python Distribution.
+- Enthought Inc has supported IPython since its beginning in multiple forms, including –but not limited to– the funding of our Qt console, hosting our website for many years, the continued hosting of our mailing lists, and the inclusion of IPython in Enthought Canopy.

 - NiPy/NIH: funding via the NiPy project (NIH grant 5R01MH081909-02) supported our 2009 refactoring work.